Finally, one year on—how I got screwed out of my job and why I’m not bitter

 As time marched on, I noticed a trend

 Over the years, those numbers dwindled.
 We stopped holding Saturday classes.
 We taught four days a week—and then three days a week in the last few years.
-As Korean profs retired, they weren’t replaced.
+As Korean profs retired, no one replaced them.
 Foreign profs either left (or didn’t have their contracts renewed).
 During my final years at the university, there were 2 ½ foreign profs in the department.

 Huh?
 Two and a half?
 Let me explain.
-The guy that got me the job, Prof L, had been moved to another department (several over the years).
+The guy who got me the job, Prof L, had been moved to another department (several over the years).
 The university did this to maintain professor to student ratios.
 The university didn’t want to give more professors tenure.
-Their ‘solution’ was to shift professors around between departments—though this was mainly just on paper.
+Their “solution” was to shift professors around between departments.
+This was mainly for administrative purposes though.

-A picture of the year 2019 written with sparklers
+A picture of the year 2019 written with sparklers, the year I found out I was being screwed out of my job

 Fast-forward to 2019.
 I found out that Prof W had become the department head.
 Being the department head seems to be more of a burden than an honor in Korea.
-It’s a position that gets rotated every few years.
+They rotate the position every few years.
 At least that was what I observed at my university.

 I’ll never forget graduation 2019—but not for the right reasons

 That meant fewer teaching hours, and the university had to make cuts.
 The board had approved me for two more years.
-But they would not be renewing my contract when those two years were up.
+But they would not renew my contract when those two years were up.

 Prof W had an odd sense of humor, and I thought this was a joke in poor taste.
 I kept waiting for the punchline.
 It never came.
 He was being honest.
 After taking a few days to digest the news, I asked him to confirm what he told me in an email so I had a written record.
 It definitely wasn’t a joke.

-After the initial shock, I did my best to calmly assess my situation
+After the initial shock, I did my best to calmly assess how to avoid getting screwed out of my job

 After that, life returned to normal.
 I taught classes, conducted exams, and submitted grades.
-No one talked about my situation.
-No one acknowledged it was happening.
+No one talked about my situation or acknowledged it was happening.
 No one said a thing.
-Full disclosure—I didn’t tell anyone.
+Full disclosure—I didn’t tell anyone either.
 I didn’t want my situation to become public knowledge.

 I hoped it would be resolved and there’d be nothing to discuss or share.
 If I were able to keep my job, I didn’t want to raise a fuss over nothing.
-The Korean profs in my department all knew—they had been in the meeting when the decision was made.
-But I didn’t tell any other co-workers about my situation—not even Prof L.
+The Korean profs in my department all knew—they were in the meeting that decided my fate.
+But I didn’t tell any other coworkers about my situation—not even Prof L.

 A picture of one young girl whispering something to another young girl

-I’ve heard rumors about the ‘magical’ fifth year in Korea for as long as I can remember.
+I’ve heard rumors about the “magical” fifth year in Korea for as long as I can remember.
 The rumor claims that you become a permanent employee after five years of employment.
-You can’t be let go—unless you do something to warrant being fired.
-Two foreign profs hired after me were let go before their fifth year—and not replaced.
+You can’t be let go—unless you do something to warrant it.
+My university released two foreign profs hired after me before their fifth year.
+They didn’t replace them.

 Having taught at the same school for over 15 years, I thought I’d be able to fight this dismissal.
+I wouldn’t be screwed out of my job.
 I hoped the situation would change and I wouldn’t have to fight it.
 But I told no one other than my wife—and eventually two close friends.

-And then COVID hit.
-In the spring of 2020, I began teaching online from my office.
-I felt it was more professional to go to my office and conduct my classes from there.
-But my work computer was too old and not powerful enough to handle online teaching—it was almost a decade old.
+COVID hit in early 2020.
+I taught online from my office.
+It felt more professional conducting classes from my office.
+But my work computer was too old and underpowered to handle online teaching—it was almost a decade old.

 Zoom kept crashing, and I couldn’t record and upload online lessons.
-I ended up borrowing a laptop from the department office and setting up shop at home.
-Due to COVID, I was more cut off than usual and heard no updates on my situation.
+I borrowed a laptop from the department office and set up shop at home.
+This meant I was more cut off than usual and heard no updates on my situation.

-Sometime in 2020, Prof L decided it was time to go home.
-He would see out the year but wouldn’t be returning for the spring 2021 semester.
-Though part of another department, he taught the majority of his hours in our department.
-I thought there might be a lifeline there.
-The board hadn’t known of his departure when they decided to give me the boot.
+During 2020, Prof L decided to return home.
+He’d finish the year but wouldn’t return for the spring 2021 semester.
+Though part of another department, he taught most of his hours in ours.
+That seemed like a lifeline.
+The board hadn’t known of his departure when deciding to release me.
 With fewer classes, one prof had to go—but two?

 A picture of a man holding a smartphone, with the background blurred.

 In October 2020, I texted Prof W asking if there had been any change in my situation.
-He informed me that he was no longer the department head as of June—replaced about 15 months after assuming the position.
-He offered no explanation.
-He told me to direct my inquiries to a prof I had never heard of.
+He informed me he was no longer the department head as of June.
+He’d been replaced only 15 months after assuming the position.
+He offered no explanation and told me to direct my inquiries to a prof I’d never heard of.

-The university had hired a new Korean prof, given her tenure, and made her department head—in less than six months.
-In my 17 years there, not a single Korean prof had been hired full-time (we had lots of part-timers).
-I hadn’t even heard the university had hired the prof full-time, never mind been made department head.
+The university had hired a new Korean prof. They’d also given her tenure and made her department head—in less six months.
+In my 17 years there, they never hired a single full-time Korean prof (lots of part-timers).
+I hadn’t even heard they’d had hired the prof full-time, never mind made her department head.

-I’d seen her name on the schedule, but assumed she was one of the many part-time profs.
-After all, there weren’t enough hours for me—how could they hire a new full-time Korean prof?
+I’d seen her name on the schedule but assumed she was another part-time prof. There weren’t enough hours for me—how could they hire a new full-time Korean prof?
+This was when I really started to suspect I was in danger of being screwed out of my job.

 I got an answer—but I hadn’t anticipated how it would be delivered